What they do

 Education and training

 To become a mechanical fitter, you usually need to undertake an apprenticeship in engineering tradesperson mechanical (mechanical fitter).
-This apprenticeship usually takes between 42 and 48 months to complete, and is available as a school-based apprenticeship.
+The apprenticeship usually takes between 42 and 48 months to complete and is available as a school-based apprenticeship.

 Apprenticeships and traineeships